lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Composite ML-DSA only achieves SUF security if both components are SUF secure, which is not a useful property; the argument is that if the first component algorithm is not SUF secure then by definition it admits at least one `(m, s1')` pair where `s1'` was not produced by the honest signer, and the attacker can then combine it with an honestly-signed `(m, s2)` signature produced by the second algorithm over the same message `m` to create `(m, (s1', s2))` which violates SUF for the composite algorithm.
 Of the traditional signature component algorithms used in this specification, only Ed25519 and Ed448 are SUF secure and therefore applications that require SUF security to be maintained even in the event that ML-DSA is broken SHOULD use it in composite with Ed25519 or Ed448.

-In addition to the classic EUF-CMA game, we also consider a “cross-protocol” version of the EUF-CMA game that is relevant to hybrids.
+In addition to the classic EUF-CMA game, we also consider a "cross-protocol" version of the EUF-CMA game that is relevant to hybrids.
 Specifically, we want to consider a modified version of the EUF-CMA game where the attacker has access to either a signing oracle over the two component algorithms in isolation, `Trad.Sign()` and `ML-DSA.Sign()`, and attempts to fraudulently present them as a composite, or where the attacker has access to a composite signing oracle and then attempts to split the signature back into components and present them to either `ML-DSA.Verify()` or `Trad.Verify()`.

 In the case of Composite ML-DSA, a specific message forgery exists for a cross-protocol EUF-CMA attack, namely introduced by the prefix construction used to construct the to-be-signed message representative `M'`.
 This applies to use of individual component signing oracles with fraudulent presentation of the signature to a composite verification oracle, and use of a composite signing oracle with fraudulent splitting of the signature for presentation to component verification oracle(s) of either `ML-DSA.Verify()` or `Trad.Verify()`.
-In the first case, an attacker with access to signing oracles for the two component algorithms can sign `M’` and then trivially assemble a composite.
-In the second case, the message `M’` (containing the composite domain separator) can be presented as having been signed by a standalone component algorithm.
+In the first case, an attacker with access to signing oracles for the two component algorithms can sign `M'` and then trivially assemble a composite.
+In the second case, the message `M'` (containing the composite domain separator) can be presented as having been signed by a standalone component algorithm.
 However, use of the context string for domain separation enables Weak Non-Separability and auditable checks on hybrid use, which is deemed a reasonable trade-off.
 Moreover and very importantly, the cross-protocol EUF-CMA attack in either direction is foiled if implementers strictly follow the prohibition on key reuse presented in {{sec-cons-key-reuse}} since there cannot exist simultaneously composite and non-composite signers and verifiers for the same keys.

 ### Implications of multiple encodings {#sec-cons-multiple-encodings}